 Russ Burke has been involved with the LVI program since its inception.
 Experienced, wise, and down-to-earth, Russ has been instrumental in ultimately “getting bums in the seats” of the LVI program through his relationships with influencers in the community.
 In his capacity as Chair of Sponsorship & Recruitment, Russ has made numerous presentations to local groups, charities, businesses and government agencies as an ambassador of the LVI program.
 As a notable leader in the Nanaimo business community, Russ is passionate about engaging emerging leaders and providing them with opportunities to grow and learn.
 He previously served as Chair of the LVI Board and was involved in the transition of the delivery of the program by The Greater Nanaimo Chamber of Commerce to Vancouver Island University.

 Dr. Pat Ross has been a long-time supporter of the LVI program.
-While serving as Vice President of Student Services at Malaspina University-College, Dr. Ross contributed as Chairman of the Board, program facilitator, presenter, curriculum committee chair and took the lead to establish the LVI program on the west coast.
+While serving as Vice President of Student Services at Malaspina University-College, Dr. Ross contributed as Chairman of the Board, program facilitator, Curriculum Committee Chair and took the lead to establish the LVI program on the west coast.
 He remains involved with the LVI program as an advisor, facilitator, and ambassador.

 Bryan Webber has served as Chair of the Curriculum Committee, presenter and facilitator with LVI for many years.
 He most recently served as curriculum committee chair of LVI until June 2015.
 Bryan currently serves as advising professor with VIU’s Faculty of Management.